valencik/mastersAPSC/documents/thesis/thesis.md

 ## Association Mining
 %- Intro to association mining
 Frequent pattern mining is an important part of data mining and knowledge discovery @DBLP:books/crc/aggarwal2014.
-The common application of rule learning is the market basket analysis.
+It is also known as rule learning and is frequently used on market basket analysis.
 A history of customer transactions at a supermarket is analyzed to find groups of items that are frequently purchased together.
+For example, when customers perchase item A, the frequently purchase item B in the same transaction.
+The connection is between the items A and B and is independent of customers.

 Association rules are similar to if-then constructs.
 A rule written {R (N,G),T 238U} => {N 239U} with support $0.00129$ and confidence $0.9308$ tells us that the selectors `R (N,G)`, `T 238U`, and `N 239U` appear together in $0.129\%$ of the data.
 The confidence is a measure of reliability in the rule.
 In the above example $93.08\%$ of the time that `R (N,G)` and  `T 238U` appear, `N 239U` also appears.
-Formally the support is defined in Equation @eq:ap-support, as is confidence in Equation @eq:ap-confidence.
+Formally the support is defined @DBLP:books/crc/aggarwal2014 in Equation @eq:ap-support, as is confidence in Equation @eq:ap-confidence.
+Lift is defined in Equation @eq:ap-lift as described in the arules package @arules-manual.

 %- Apriori algorithm
 $$